There's no doubt that giving sugars the flick will help you lose weight especially if you consume sugars often or have a lot of them.

 You probably know that processed sugary foods and drinks in kids’ lunchboxes is a bad idea for children’s teeth, but did you know that processed savoury starchy foods such as packets of crisps, cereal bars and popcorn are also bad for kids' teeth?

-When people take the plunge to 'quit sugar' for weight loss, they quit sugars added at the table (to cereal, drinks and desserts) and sugars added by manufactures to spreads (jams, chocolate-nut spreads), drinks (soft drinks, cordials) lollies, chocolates, desserts (jellies, meringues) sweet bakery items (cakes, biscuits, pies), freezer foods (ice cream, cheesecakes) .... the list goes on.
+When people take the plunge to 'quit sugar' for weight loss, they quit sugars added at the table (to cereal, drinks and desserts) and sugars added by manufactures to spreads (jams, chocolate-nut spreads) and sauces (Asian ketchap manis, sweet chilli sauce, marinades), drinks (soft drinks, cordials) lollies, chocolates, desserts (jellies, meringues) sweet bakery items (cakes, biscuits, pies), freezer foods (ice cream, cheesecakes) .... the list goes on.

 But you'll notice that sugar does not sit alone in many of these items.
 Sugar is the bait.
 Sugars are often delivered to your mouth with fats (butter, margarine, cocoa fat, oil), other carbohydrates (flour, starches, grains, cereal puffs) and protein (milk, cheese, seeds, nuts, egg).
-The exceptions being soft drinks, honey, jams and cordials that source most if not all of their kilojoules from sugars.
+The exceptions being soft drinks, honey, jams and cordials.
+These source most if not all of their kilojoules from sugars.

 When you give sugars the flick, you not only avoid the kilojoules from sugars but you also flick the extra kilojoules from fats, protein and other carbohydrates.
 Brilliant!